Automating the End-to-End Process of Accounts Payable | 14 Tips

 • Save money – reduce labor costs, along with the cost of postage, paper usage, document storage, delivery costs, invoice production, etc.

-• Improved efficiencyinvoice automation reduces approval times and increases productivity
+• Improved efficiencyinvoice automation software reduces approval times and increases productivity

 • Improved cash flow management – automation allows companies to track and manage the payment process, avoiding duplicate payments and paying suppliers and vendors on time